0xJatto/saigonbarbers/README.md

 - Test on retina (need 2x, 3x, whatever?
 SVG?)
 - Generate cities table dynamically from YAML files
-- Adjust layout to accomodate cities view or create a separate cities layout - then we'd need partials or similar to break off the header and footer
 - Compress/minify CSS, Javascript
 - Production deploy to S3, Route53 config
 - Bower/Gulp process to replace locked in place HTML5 boilerplate and so on